Do you know the most scary, exciting thing about entrepreneurship?

 There are many variables to consider when designing a logo, but versatility is one of the key things I focus on.
 The box icon can be used on its own or rearranged into alternative logos to give him more versatility.

-These other logo design options are often a better fit for things like email signatures, websites or page footers, etc.
+These other logo lock-ups are often a better fit for things like email signatures, websites or page footers, etc.

 I chose a classic san-serif, humanist font called, “Keep Calm” which lends itself to a more corporate yet modern look (It’s the same font used in those ‘Keep Calm and Carry On’ posters from the 1940’s).
 I tweaked the individual letters – re-creating a new lower-case ‘g’ and evened out the spacing.